rstarksmith/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  status 500 NameError - network tab
+  POST 500 internal server error - console
+  Open rails server - NameError unintialized contant Toy rb:11 went to line 11 in the controller, saw that Toy was Toys

 - Update the number of likes for a toy

   - How I debugged:
+  Unexpected end of JSON input - console
+  Checked network tab under id - payload likes updated, no response returned.
+Opened rails console, Toy.find(id) likes was actually updated.
+  Checked controller actions and the update action was not rendering a json response

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  404 not found - console
+  check server terminal response - RoutingError (no route matches) Checked the controller action which was correct then checked the routes.rb and noticed there was no :destroy added and fixed issue